-A position of the body or manner of carrying oneself: stood in a graceful attitude.
-See Synonyms at posture. (noun)
+The position of the body or way of carrying oneself; posture. (noun)

-The orientation of a spacecraft relative to its direction of motion. (noun)
+The orientation of a vehicle or other object relative to the horizon, direction of motion, other objects, etc. (noun)

-A position similar to an arabesque in which a ballet dancer stands on one leg with the other raised either in front or in back and bent at the knee. (noun)
+A position similar to arabesque, but with the raised leg bent at the knee. (noun)

 Examples of word attitude

 Sports writers are even more left wing than political journalists, so viewing their political opinions as somehow signifying a popular shift in attitude is a mistake.

 On the Sunday morning news shows, massive change in attitude from the Dems.